-To some people, the word oracle will probably bring to mind the giant software company of Silicon Valley.
+To some people, the word oracle probably brings to mind the giant software company of Silicon Valley.
 But the inspiration for the name – the Oracle of Delphi, in Greece – is much older than that.
-The most important oracle in all antiquity, Delphi and the Temple of Apollo – one of the 12 Olympian gods of Greek mythology – was one of the … Continue reading The Oracle of Delphi – how a stoned priestess ruled the Greeks
+Delphi and the Temple of Apollo – the former being the most important oracle in all antiquity, the latter one of the 12 Olympian gods of Greek mythology – … Continue reading The Oracle of Delphi – how stoned priestesses ruled the Greeks

 I’ve often heard people say that ‘Athens is an ugly city, don’t bother with it, go straight to the Greek islands’.
 I’m glad I didn’t listen – I found Athens beautiful, exciting, culturally rich and full of layers.
-Of course there’s no account for taste – different people look for different things when traveling.
-But how not to be awestruck by the Acropolis, the citadel … Continue reading Athens, where it all started
+Of course there’s no account for taste – different people seek out different things while traveling.
+But how could one not be awestruck by the Acropolis – the citadel … Continue reading Athens, where it all started

 I was introduced to Greece not long ago, but once we two met, it was love at first sight.
-One look at the 5th-century BC Acropolis, in Athens – one of the remnants of the greatest civilization the West ever produced – is enough to remind us of how few things actually matter, or last.
+One look at the 5th-century BC Acropolis in Athens – one of the remnants of the greatest civilization the West ever produced – is enough to remind us of how very few things actually matter, and how even fewer last.
 Greece does – and has.
-Home of Aristotle, Homer and … Continue reading Greece, a definite must!
+Home … Continue reading Greece, a definite must!

-It’s not the usual way to see France, but a trip on a barge on one of its river canals is for sure the best way to explore the heart of the country away from the tourist crowds.
-That’s what I had in mind, when I booked a one-week trip on Barge Luciole, which cruises the Nivernais Canal of the River Yonne, in the Burgundy region. … Continue reading Barge travel in the heart of France
+It’s not the typical way to see France, but a trip on a barge on one of its river canals is for sure the best way to explore the heart of the country and avoid crowds of tourists.
+That’s what I had in mind when I booked a one-week trip on Barge Luciole, which cruises up and down the Nivernais Canal of the River Yonne, … Continue reading Barge travel in the heart of France

 Spain’s Costa Brava isn’t on the radar for many Americans tourists yet.
-However, its stunning Mediterranean coast and quaint white-washed sea towns, combined with rich culture and traditions, are great reasons to cross the Atlantic.
-I had been near Costa Brava many times, while living in London.
-But as familiar as I was with other regions of Spain, its wild northeast coast (Costa Brava means … Continue reading Costa Brava, the wild coast of Spain
+However, its stunning Mediterranean coast and quaint white-washed coastal towns, combined with rich culture and traditions, are great reasons to cross the Atlantic.
+I had visited places nearby Costa Brava many times, while living in London.
+But as familiar as I was with other regions of Spain, its wild northeastern coast (Costa Brava … Continue reading Costa Brava, the wild coast of Spain